spaghettidba/WorkloadTools/README.md

 `--File` Path to the `.JSON` configuration file

-In fact, SqlWorkload supports a moltitude of parameters and specifying them all in the command line can become really tedious.
+In fact, SqlWorkload supports a multitude of parameters and specifying them all in the command line can become really tedious.
 For this reason, SqlWorkload supports `.JSON` configuration files.

 Here is the list of the parameters that can be supplied in the configuration file: